ktor-doc-jp/ktor-doc-jp/pages/servers/application.md

 composed by [modules](#modules) with the application logic, that install [features](#features), like [routing](/features/routing.html), [sessions](/features/sessions.html), [compression](/features/compression.html), etc. to handle HTTP/S 1.x/2.x and WebSocket requests.

-Ktor also exposes functionality lo [handle raw sockets](/servers/raw-sockets.html), but not as part of the Application and its pipeline.
+Ktor also provides functionality to [handle raw sockets](/servers/raw-sockets.html), but not as part of the Application and its pipeline.
 {: .note}